HardlyDifficult/Tutorials/Chapter3.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

 The collider we added defines the area to check for the character before allowing a spawn to happen.
-We make this large enough to cover the entire entrance area so that there is never a fly guy which spawns in and instantly kills the character - leaving the player feeling cheated.
+We make this large enough to cover the entire entrance area so that there is never a HoverGuy which spawns in and instantly kills the character - leaving the player feeling cheated.

 <hr></details>
 <details><summary>What does OverlapCollider do?</summary>

 In script, we check for the character by using OverlapCollider.
 This is an on-demand way to check for colliders in the area.
-The contact filter filters results to only consider the character, so another fly guy in the area does not stop the spawner as well.
+The contact filter filters results to only consider the character, so another HoverGuy in the area does not stop the spawner as well.

 We could have chosen to use OnTriggerEnter and OnTriggerExit instead - this approach was chosen both because it's simple and works well for this use case, and because it exposes us to multiple different techniques during this tutorial.

 </details>
-<details><summary>Why use a temp collider list?</summary>

-For performance reasons, the OverlapCollider method from Unity takes an array and then adds data to it -- as opposed to returning an array with the data requested (as they do for calls such as GetComponents).
-They do this because calls like this may occur frequently and the overhead of creating a new array each time may become a bottleneck.

-We create the array once and then pass the same one every time we make the call to OverlapCollider.

-For this component, we don't actually need the data itself.
-We only want to know if any objects overlap or not.
-For this reason, we never read anything from the tempColliderList -- we only consider the number of results (the return value for that method).

-Unity also uses the array we pass in to define the max number of results it should discover.
-That is why our temp array has a length of 1 and not 0.

-<hr></details>
 <details><summary>Why use a contact filter instead of a tag or a layermask?</summary>

 You could but it may change how we interact with Unity here.
 OverlapCollider answers our question of if the character is in the area, and it accepts a ContactFilter2D.